-- 1. A Rotational Lift shall be identified as such if the lifting partner moves through three rotations or more.
-Less than three rotations at any given time shall be ignored by the Technical Panel, provided that the lifted partner is held off the ice for less than 3 seconds. - 2.
+- 1. A Rotational Lift shall be identified as such if the lifting partner moves through three rotations or more and is held off the ice for 3 seconds or more. - 2.
 If the lifting partner stops rotating at any point, the Level will be reduced by 1 Level per each. - 3.
 If the lifting partner stops travelling, the rotation and features will still be considered for Level.
 However, a reduction of 1 Level will apply for Pattern Deviation.